Isle of Man: Sport

 Isle of Man teams and individuals participate in many sports both on and off the island including rugby union, football, gymnastics, field hockey, netball, taekwondo, bowling, obstacle course racing and cricket.
 The FC Isle of Man compete in the North West Counties Football League Premier Division.
 It being an island, many types of watersports are also popular with residents.

 Motorcycle racing

 The main international event associated with the island is the Isle of Man Tourist Trophy race, colloquially known as "The TT", which began in 1907.
 It takes place in late May and early June.
 The TT is now an international road racing event for motorcycles, which used to be part of the World Championship, and is long considered to be one of the "greatest motorcycle sporting events of the world".
 Taking place over a two-week period, it has become a festival for motorcycling culture, makes a huge contribution to the island's economy and has become part of Manx identity.
-For many, the Isle carries the title "road racing capital of the world".
+In 2023, Peter Hickman, an English professional racer, set the time trial record for the 37.73-mile track, averaging 136.35mph for the duration of his lap.
+Feats like this cement the Isle in the minds of many to carry the title "Road Racing Capital of the World".

 The Manx Grand Prix is a separate motorcycle event for amateurs and private entrants that uses the same 60.70 km Snaefell Mountain Course in late August and early September.